-Changes to the nominal duration of Apprenticeship or Traineeship
+Changes to the duration of Apprenticeship or Traineeship

-- 2.7 The Training Provider must make all reasonable provisions for the Apprentice or Trainee to achieve all competencies required for the Structured Training identified in the Approved Training Scheme within the nominal duration of the Training Contract. - 2.8 The Training Provider should advise the Apprentice or Trainee and their employer that an application for an extension to the term of the Training Contract must be made if they are unable to complete the Structured Training prior to the nominal completion date of the Training Contract.
-This application should be lodged with the VRQA by the employer via the relevant AASN provider. - 2.9 Only when requested by the employer and Apprentice or Trainee (and consistent with Clause 6.20 of Schedule 1 of the Contract), can the nominal duration of an Apprenticeship or Traineeship be reduced.
-The duration may be reduced in updated versions of the Training Plan by agreement between the employer and Apprentice or Trainee, if the Apprentice or Trainee has been able to successfully complete the competencies ahead of schedule.
+2.7 The Training Provider must make all reasonable provisions for the Apprentice or Trainee to achieve all competencies required for the Structured Training identified in the Approved Training Scheme by the nominal completion date of the Training Contract.

+- 2.8 The Training Provider should advise the Apprentice or Trainee and their employer that an application for an extension to the term of the Training Contract must be made if they are unable to complete the Structured Training prior to the nominal completion date of the Training Contract.
+This application should be lodged with the VRQA by the employer via the relevant AASN provider. - 2.9 If the Apprentice or Trainee has been able to successfully complete competencies ahead of schedule the employer and Apprentice or Trainee can request (consistent with Clause 6.20 of Schedule 1 of the Contract), that the Training Plan be updated to reflect a shorter duration for the Apprenticeship or Traineeship than originally planned.
 The Training Provider should retain a signed copy of the request for audit purposes.